5G-MAG/Standards/pages/xr/mpeg-i-scene-description.md

 nav_order: 2
 ---

+# Related MPEG Specifications

-# Overview on MPEG-I Scene Description
+## Overview on MPEG-I Scene Description
 MPEG-I Scene Description (MPEG-I SD) is a standard developed by MPEG for immersive media.
 It defines the structure and composition of a 3D scene, referencing and positioning 2D and 3D assets in the scene, and provides information for rendering the scene properly.